openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pontineReticularFormation
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pontine reticular formation' is a nuclear complex of neuraxis and gray matter of hindbrain.
-It is part of the reticular formation and pontine tegmentum.
+   :definition: Is a nuclear complex of neuraxis and gray matter of hindbrain.
+Is part of the reticular formation and the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002573) ('is_a' and 'relationship')]
    :description: The reticular formation is a part of the brain that is involved in actions such as awaking/sleeping cycle, and filtering incoming stimuli to discriminate irrelevant background stimuli.
-It is essential for governing some of the basic functions of higher organisms, and is one of the phylogenetically oldest portions of the brain.
-[WP,unvetted].
+It is essential for governing some of the basic functions of higher organisms, and is one of the phylogenetically oldest portions of the brain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002573)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109030
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002573#pontine-reticular-formation-1
    :name: pontine reticular formation